AU-Master-Thesis/thesis/sections/6-conclusion/mod.typ

 // On hypothesis 1
 The original GBP Planner has been reimplemented in a modern, flexible multi-agent simulator framework using a modern programming language.
 The chosen #acr("ECS") architecture in the Bevy Engine has proven itself to be a suitable framework both for reproducing the original `gbpplanner` and for extending it with a large amount of tooling.
 The result is a fully-fledged interactive simulation tool called #acr("MAGICS").
 The tool is designed to enhance the scientific communication and extendibility by introducing a highly configurable #acr("UI"), with a lot of options for visualisation; providing many different perspective on the underlying theoretical concepts.
 The hope is that #acr("MAGICS") can provide a simple playground for the further development of multi-agent systems based off of #acr("GBP") at its core.

 Furthermore, extensive though has been put into the configuration formats; the main configuration `config.toml` providing the initial tool state, while the `environment.yaml` provides a simplified way to design a plethora of environments, either by using the character matrix or placing obstacles manually; both in a highly declarative manner.
-Lastly, the `formation.yaml` once again provides a declarative interface, but this time for expressing the otherwise highly dynamic and sporatic nature of multi-agent formations.
+Lastly, the `formation.yaml` once again provides a declarative interface, but this time for expressing the otherwise highly dynamic and sporadic nature of multi-agent formations.
 This is accomplished through a series of spawning rules that when put together can represent highly complex scenarios of interweaving robots.
 Not only do these three configuration formats provide a single source of truth, not dependant on the program state, but they also collectively make up the notion of a scenario, which is easily reproduced and shared between users of #acr("MAGICS").

 // Hypothesis 2
 // The original work can be enhanced through speciﬁc modiﬁcations without interfering